RISC-KC/basic_rv32s/README.md

 Please update these paths to match your project structure.

+Recently updated RV32I46F5SP_Dhrystone's source codes under fpga/ directory to Relative path.
+This will allow to just clone the repository and open up the vivado project directly.

 ### 🔎 Core behavior Simulations

 Required : Icarus Verilog for using `./test.sh` command.